suzuki-shunsuke/github-comment-docs/docs/index.md

   * github-comment is a single executable binary written in Go.
 No dependency is needed
 * Post comments according to the result of command
   * For example, you can post comment only when the command failed or the specific phrase is outputted
-* Support hiding comments conditionally
+* Hide old comments conditionally
 * Get CI information automatically from CI Environment variables
 * Manage configuration with YAML
   * You can separate CI script and github-comment configuration